-- Foster connections between students and nature through the responsibility of rearing federally-protected fish
+- Foster connections between students and nature through the responsibility of rearing fish in a classroom context.

 - Encourage stewardship of natural resources by relating the effects of human activities on native fish in your local watershed

-Fish and Wildlife and Fishing Clubs near you have partnered up to provide teachers the support they need to successfully raise native fish eggs into young fry!
-Students will then have the opportunity to release the young fry into their home waters and will enjoy the experience of connecting to the environment by making a positive impact in protecting our natural resources.
+Fish and Wildlife and Fishing Clubs near you have partnered to provide the support needed to successfully raise native fish eggs into young fry!
+Students have the opportunity to release young fry into their home waters.
+Moreover students enjoy the experience of connecting to, and making a positive impact in, their local environment.

 A training workshop is mandatory for all new teachers and teachers who haven’t participated in the program for the past 3 years or more.
-View the workshops page for more information and registration.
 Workshop attendance is free but partner fly fishing groups (sponsors) may not be able to provide all necessary equipment for your tank systems.